How can we help you?

 - A cracked or fractured tooth that is accompanied by pain

 Conditions such as teething, mildly chipped teeth, cavities, or minor toothaches are not considered to be pediatric dental emergencies.
 If your child is complaining of any of these symptoms, our staff will schedule our next-available appointment for you to see our emergency dentist in Decatur, IL during regular business hours.

 Feel Free to Call Our Emergency Dentist in Decatur, IL

 Our pediatric dental office has an emergency line available 24/7.
 If you need to reach us after our regular business hours, simply call us at (217) 875-3080 and follow the instructions listed in our voicemail.
-Bret Jerger DDS will then be in touch to schedule your emergency dental appointment in 62526!
+Bret Jerger DDS will then be in touch to schedule your emergency dental appointment!

 Most dental emergencies in Decatur, IL have a way of letting you know they’re there.
 Whether it’s through pain or visible damage like a missing tooth, your child’s dental emergency will noticeably interrupt your life.

 You’ll recognize a dental emergency by symptoms such as:

 - Pain and discomfort

 - Teeth in places they aren’t supposed to be, such as outside the mouth or bent at abnormal angles

 If you have a dental emergency on your hands, it will interfere with your daily activities.
 Dental emergencies impact your ability to sleep, eat, speak, and socialize, and severe emergencies make it feel unbearable to wait even a few hours to see a dentist.